cnobile2012/django-pam/docs/source/overview.rst

 =====================

 PAMBackend.authenticate Authentication method [#f1]_
-  This method has two keyword arguments one for the username and the other for the password, both are manditory.
+  This method has two keyword arguments one for the username and the other for the password, both are mandatory.
 There is a third  argument used to pass in a dict of additional arguments that you may want stored in the database on the first login of the user.

   In order to use the additional arguments both the ``django.contrib.auth.authenticate`` function and either the